Oak Hill Psychological Services (OHPS) offers psychotherapy and assessment services for children, tweens, adolescents, adults and families.

 Dr. Sherwood received her doctoral degree in Clinical Psychology from Temple University in 2000.
 As a graduate student, she trained at the Philadelphia Child and Family Training Center and Devereux Day School.
 She later completed a formal predoctoral internship in Clinical Psychology at the University of Virginia Health Sciences Center, an American Psychological Association (APA) accredited training program.
 Dr. Sherwood also worked with emotionally disturbed and learning disabled youth and their families in a therapeutic day school in Northern Virginia, prior to joining a group private practice in Reston in 2003.

 In her clinical work, Dr. Sherwood favors a holistic approach to treatment.
 She regularly consults with psychiatrists, mental health providers, physicians, school personnel, attorneys, and other professionals on her clients’ behalf as needed.
 Dr. Sherwood is a Board Member of This Is My Brave, an organization that promotes ending the stigma of mental illness through storytelling.

 Wendy N. Cohen, PA-C

-Dr. Wendy N. Cohen is a 2008 graduate of the Master’s of Science in Health Science, Physician Assistant program at the George Washington University in Washington, DC.
+Ms. Wendy N. Cohen is a 2008 graduate of the Master’s of Science in Health Science, Physician Assistant program at the George Washington University in Washington, DC.
 She graduated at the top of her class and is a part of the Phi Kappa Phi National Medical Honor Society.

-Before transitioning her career into Psychiatry, Dr. Cohen worked in Neurosurgery at Virginia Neurosurgeons in Arlington, VA and in medical research at Harvard Medical School in Boston, MA.
+Before transitioning her career into Psychiatry, Ms. Cohen worked in Neurosurgery at Virginia Neurosurgeons in Arlington, VA and in medical research at Harvard Medical School in Boston, MA.
 She is board certified with the National Commission on Certification of Physician Assistants.
 She is also a member of the American Academy of Physician Assistants and the American Association of Psychiatric Physician Assistants along with the American Academy of Eating Disorders.

-Dr. Cohen treats both adults and adolescents with anxiety disorders, depression, bipolar disorder, PTSD and other trauma related disorders, OCD, ADHD, substance abuse issues, eating disorders and neuropsychiatric illness.
+Ms. Cohen treats both adults and adolescents with anxiety disorders, depression, bipolar disorder, PTSD and other trauma related disorders, OCD, ADHD, substance abuse issues, eating disorders and neuropsychiatric illness.
 She works in conjunction with Johns Hopkins University to treat teens and adults with Gender Identity Disorder.